 Creating a website for China.
 What everyone should know.

-At the most basic level one could say there are Chinese social media equivalencies for the most popular Western social media such as, Facebook, Twitter, Snapchat and Instagram, which are all blocked in China, and oftentimes equated to WeChat, Weibo and Douyin.
+At the most basic level one could say that there are Chinese social media equivalencies for the most popular Western social media such as Facebook, Twitter, Snapchat and Instagram, which are all blocked in China, and oftentimes equated to WeChat, Weibo and Douyin.
 This risks negating the opportunities of Chinese social media- that it does not simply serve as a replacement when you create a website for China, but actually, when leveraged properly, it can be more powerful than you are likely used to.

 My suggestion, when working on the plan of how to build a website for China, first start with the understanding that arguably the most popular social platform, WeChat, is used for communication both among friends and work related.
 Everyday messaging, large file sharing, video conferencing, discussion groups, paying bills, ordering a cab and food delivery...just to name a few features... all take place within WeChat.